sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * The [sunk-cost fallacy](glossary/#sunk-cost-fallacy)
 * People can pressure us into doing things we would rather not do.
 * We feel a sense of shame when stopping.
-Our culture has though us that __"quiters never win, and winners never quit"__.
+Our culture has though us that __"quitters never win, and winners never quit"__.
-* Other can be used to you going beyond your limit, they will be disappointed when you stop doing so.
+* Others can be used to you going beyond your limit, they will be disappointed when you stop doing so.

 ## Solution

-* Before starting a task clearly define what `possitive evolution`/`success` means, also clearly define `negative impact`/`warning signals`.
+* Before starting a task clearly define what `positive evolution`/`success` means, also clearly define `negative impact`/`warning signals`.
 * Set a hard limit on what you are willing to sacrifice in order to try and reach your goal.
     * make these as concrete as possible, similar to using SMART goals.
     * Focus on specifying your limits in various areas: financial, physical, mental, moral, time-bound, ...